Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/The Torch Comes To Town.md

 -   One hunter gains pyrophobia.
 In future, they will need to **[[Act Under Pressure]]** to go near open flames.

 -   One hunter is touched by the supernatural.
-If possible, their next improvement must either be “Take +1 Weird” or a move that requires rolling +Weird.
+If possible, their next improvement must either be “Take +1 Weird” or a move that requires rolling [[+Weird]].

 # Swarm of Flesh-eating Scarabs